 Bermann Fischer had initially been criticized by many émigrés because he remained in Germany until 1936 and did not adopt a clear position on the Nazi regime.
 However, from 1936-1940, the Bermann-Fischer Verlag published 75 books, 40 of them by exile authors.
 The Swedish part of the company published more than 130 books from 1938-1948.

-After the end of the war, the situation of the divided publishing house is unclear.
+After the war, the situation of the divided publishing houses is unclear.
 The Suhrkamp Verlag was re-established in Berlin in 1945.
-One year later the Suhrkamp Verlag vormals S. Fischer was re-established in Frankfurt am Main.
+One year later the Suhrkamp Verlag vormals S. Fischer was restablished in Frankfurt am Main.
 The parent company, managed by Bermann Fischer, remained in Stockholm.
-In 1948, the publishing house moved to Amsterdam and merged with Querido to Bermann-Fischer/ Querido Verlag.
-Landshoff was co-owner again.
+In 1948, the publishing company moved to Amsterdam and merged with Querido, becoming Bermann-Fischer/ Querido Verlag, making Landshoff co-owner again.

 - Fischer, Ernst.
 Verleger, Buchhändler und Antiquare aus Deutschland und Österreich in der Emigration nach 1933.
 Stuttgart: Verband Deutscher Antiquare, 2011.

 - Krohn, Claus-Dieter.
 Exilforschung: Ein internationales Jahrbuch, Volume 18.
 München: Edition Text+Kritik, 2000.

 - "Verlagsgeschichte."
 S. Fischer im 135.
 Jahr., S. Fischer Verlag GmbH Frankfurt/ Main, 2011.
 Web.
 03 Dec.
 2012.